CCBR/reneeTools/.github/CONTRIBUTING.md

 Edit the PR title and description.
 The title should briefly describe the change.
-Follow the comments in the template to fill out the body of the PR.
+Follow the comments in the template to fill out the body of the PR, and you can delete the comments (everything between `<!--` and `-->`) as you go.
 When you're ready, click 'Create pull request' to open it.

 ![Open the PR after editing the title and description](./img/create-PR.png)